Date: August 2022

 - the transmission is necessary for the fulfilment of contractual obligations between you and us

 - or another exception from Art.
 49 GDPR applies.

 Safeguards under Art.
 46 GDPR can be so-called standard contractual clauses.
 In these standard contractual clauses, the recipient assures to protect the data sufficiently and thus to ensure a level of protection comparable to that provided by the GDPR.

 7. Obligation to provide data

-As part of our business relationship, you must only provide personal data that is required to initiate and conduct a business relationship or that we are obliged to collect by law.
-If we are not given this data, we will usually have to refuse to conclude a contract or perform an order or will no longer be able to continue performing, or will possibly have to terminate, a contract.
+As part of our business relationship, you only have to provide the personal data that is necessary for the establishment and implementation of a business relationship or that we are legally obliged to collect.
+Without this data, we will generally have to refuse to conclude the contract or execute the order, or we will no longer be able to perform an existing contract and may have to terminate it.

 8. Automated decision-making and profiling